Shop ‘Crassula mesembrianthemopsis’ Care & Info | Planet Desert

 While not particularly showy, the flowers add a delicate contrast to the textured foliage and signal the plant’s maturity and seasonal rhythm.
 Blooming is more likely when the plant experiences a temperature shift between day and night or a seasonal dry period.

 For care, Crassula mesembrianthemopsis prefers bright, indirect light indoors or filtered full sun outdoors.
 It can tolerate some direct sunlight, especially during morning hours, but harsh afternoon sun can scorch the leaves.
-Use a gritty, well-drained succulent soil mix.
+Use a gritty, well-drained succulent soil mix, opens in a new tab.
 Water infrequently but deeply, allowing the soil to dry out entirely between waterings to prevent root rot.

 Indoors, the plant does best in temperatures between 60–75°F, and should be protected from frost.